Not everyone wants to buy what you’re selling.

 But don’t worry.

-I’ll explain what you need to do to identify your target market, which will position your startup company for success.
+We’ll explain what you need to do to identify your target market, which will position your startup company for success.

 Start with broad assumptions, and slowly narrow your focus